-- 2. Identify law enforcement organizational composition to include paramilitary rank structure, methods of police deployment, and resources available to police operations. - 3.
-Explain of the role of the community in a partnership with law enforcement including, but not limited to, interpersonal skills of effective written and oral communication required of a law enforcement officer. - 4.
+- 1. Explain appropriate investigative techniques and responsibilities at a crime scene to explain mastery of crime scene management. - 2.
+Identify law enforcement organizational composition to include paramilitary rank structure, methods of police deployment, and resources available to police operations. - Explain of the role of the community in a partnership with law enforcement including, but not limited to, interpersonal skills of effective written and oral communication required of a law enforcement officer. - 4.
 Explain the role of the community in a partnership with law enforcement including, but not limited to, the critical thinking required of a law enforcement officer.

 Required Courses Units

-J 58A Basic Peace Officer Training 23
+AJ 58A Basic Peace Officer Training 23

-J 58B Basic Peace Officer Training 5.5
+AJ 58B Basic Peace Officer Training 5.5

-J 58C Basic Peace Officer Training 5
+AJ 58C Basic Peace Officer Training 5

-otal units required for certificate 33.5
+Total units required for certificate 33.5